takagi/cl-cuda/README.markdown

 ### WITH-SHARED-MEMORY statement

+    WITH-SHARED-MEMORY ({(var type size*)}*) statement*

 `with-shared-memory` declares new variable bindings on shared memory by adding `__shared__` variable specifiers.
 It allows to declare array variables if dimensions are provided.
 A series of `statement`s are executed with these bindings.

-Syntax:

-    WITH-SHARED-MEMORY ({(var type size*)}*) statement*

 Example: